Biomeds-can-code/EMG-posture-corrector-IIR-filter/README.md

 # EMG-posture-corrector-IIR-filter

-This project has been designed by 4 Biomedical Engineering students at the University of Glasgow: Sofia Hernandez Helado, Shamsa Al Harthy, Alistair Bachetti and Lucia Munoz Bohollo.
+This project has been designed by 4 Biomedical Engineering students at the University of Glasgow: Sofia Hernandez Gelado, Shamsa Al Harthy, Alistair Bachetti and Lucia Munoz Bohollo.

 The purpose of this project was to apply an IIR filter design to solve a real-life issue.
 When studying, we spend long periods sitting on a chair and tend to use postures which might be harmful or cause back pain.
 Since the start of the COVID-19 pandemic this problem has only increased.
 Our team decided to produce a program which would notify the user if they were slouching, allowing them to know they have to correct their posture.